Refining Skewed Perceptions in Vision-Language Contrastive Models through Visual Representations: A Linear Probe Can Achieve Optimal Task Performance

 In modern machine learning system design, the goal is often to enhance foundational models with specialized modules for specific downstream tasks.
 For classification tasks in particular, the ideal is to utilize the same representations derived from a pre-trained model across various classification challenges.
-Given the nature of spurious correlations --- where a feature deemed spurious for one task may be essential for another --- we expect the VLMs to capture a broad spectrum of nuanced visual information, and removing the spurious feature by specialized modules.
-This section delves into the presence of spurious correlations within VLMs and explores whether a simple linear probe --- referred to here as the task matrix --- can deliver optimal performance.
+Given the nature of spurious correlations --- where a feature deemed spurious for one task may be essential for another --- we expect the VLCMs to capture a broad spectrum of nuanced visual information and remove the spurious feature by specialized modules.
+This section delves into the presence of spurious correlations within VLCMs and explores whether a simple linear probe can deliver optimal performance.